thesofproject/sof-docs/getting_started/intel_debug/introduction.rst

   The ``cros_sdk`` is a complete environment that lets you modify anything in Chrome OS and even build an entire system image.
-The ``cros_sdk`` requires significant disk space and some learning effort if you are not already familiar with Portage, a package management system in Gentoo, and Linux kernel build process.
+The ``cros_sdk`` requires significant disk space and some learning effort if you are not already familiar with Portage, a build system in Gentoo, and especially with building the Linux kernel in Portage.

 - `Crostini
   <https://chromium.googlesource.com/chromiumos/docs/+/HEAD/containers_and_vms.md>`_